 - Before saving, scroll down to the Revision information tab at the lower left.

 - Select Create new revision, no moderation.

 - Fill out the Revision log message field so that you will be reminded of what you have changed, for example: Added 2018 winners or Updated sponsor information.

 - Click Save.
 Sometimes this screen takes a minute to process, so be patient.
 If you get a 503 Error, it just means it timed out.
 Use your back button, and try again in 10-15 minutes.

 Preparing Changes & Preventing Advance Publication

-- If you need to prepare a whole lot of changes in advance, just save the page without changing the moderation default.
+- If you need to prepare changes in advance, just save the page without changing the moderation default.

 - Make sure ITTS and Rebecca Gerber know that you don’t want us to approve the changes.

 - When it’s time to publish the changes, you can either go into edit mode to change the moderation status and Save, or you can go to the Revisions tab, click on the saved date of the most recent revision, and then click the Publish option.

 Although scheduled publication is shown as an option at the bottom of the form, Cron (site updating and indexing) only runs in the Awards & Grants area overnight, starting at about 8:00 PM.
 We do not recommend that you use scheduled publication as it will not be possible to time the release to an exact hour of the day.
 Instead, prepare what you can ahead of time, and retain the default status until you are ready for changes to be visible.